Interstate 240 (Oklahoma): History

-The section of what is now I-240 between I-35 and current I-44 was already complete in 1965 as an alignment of US-62.
+The section of what is now I-240 between I-35 and the current I-44 was already complete in 1965 as an alignment of US-62.
 When the Interstate route was initially established in the 1960s, I-240 ran from its current eastern terminus around the city, turning north at the present interchange with I-44, continuing on the present course of I-44 to its present southern junction with I-35.
 (I-44 ended near Edmond at the western end of the Turner Turnpike at the time.)
 I-240 thus nearly created a loop around the city, intersecting both I-35 and I-40 twice.
 The section east of I-35 to its eastern terminus at I-40 was completed in 1973.
-The entirety of the route was complete in 1976.
+The entirety of the route was completed in 1976.
 Once completed, I-240 was 31.76 mi long.

 As part of Oklahoma's 75th anniversary (Diamond Jubilee) celebrations in 1982, the Oklahoma Department of Transportation (ODOT) extended I-44 to Lawton and Wichita Falls, Texas, along the H.E.
 Bailey Turnpike.
 This caused the western terminus of I-240 to be truncated to I-44 near Will Rogers World Airport.

 On August 2, 2021, the Oklahoma Transportation Commission approved an extension to the I-240 designation to form a beltway around Oklahoma City.
 Starting in the existing eastern terminus, I-240 will run concurrent with I-40 to the Kickapoo Turnpike, then turn north and follow the Kickapoo Turnpike north to I-44 (the Turner Turnpike), then turn west along I-44 to the Kilpatrick Turnpike, following that road west and south to its current southern terminus at SH-152, then turning east along SH-152 and following that road east to I-44, which it will overlap until reaching the current western terminus of I-240, bringing the total length of the proposed I-240 loop to 91 mi.
 If signed, it will become the longest complete beltway numbered as a single Interstate Highway in the US, supplanting I-275 in Cincinnati, Ohio, at 83.71 mi.
 ODOT Director Tim Gatz stated in the Transportation Commission meeting that the numbering change was primarily to aid in navigation using digital mapping and routing applications.
 Gatz also said: